On the multifractal spectrum of weighted Birkhoff averages: Frequency regular sequences

 \section{Frequency regular sequences}

-In the rest of the paper, we assume that $\Sigma_A=\Sigma$, that is, we need to work on the full shift.
+In the rest of the paper, we assume that $\Sigma_{\mathbf{A}}=\Sigma$, that is, we need to work on the full shift.
 In this section, we establish the connection between $\nu$-typical and frequency regular sequences and prove Theorem~\ref{thm:goal}.
-The proof of our main theorem relies on the following two lemmas.
+The proof of our main theorem relies on the following construction, which first appeared in Rams \cite{R2}.